lanmelo/snp-aws/docs/getstarted.md

 {:toc}

 ---

-### What is AWS?
-Amazon Web Services, or AWS, is the largest cloud provider in the world.
-Their services are used for cloud computing at the Nadeau Lab.

-### High risk data
-AWS is **NOT** approved for any kind of high risk data.
-Do not use AWS for any kind of [protected health information](https://med.stanford.edu/irt/security/hipaa.html).

 ### Create an account
 To use AWS for research at the Nadeau Lab, your AWS account must be a member of the lab’s organization.